eflumerf/styleguide/dune-daq-cppguide.md

 ### Enumerator Names [DUNE VERSION]

-Enumerators should be in Pascal case, prefaced with a `k`.
+Enumerators should be in Pascal case, except prefaced with a `k`.
 E.g.,

 ```
 enum class UrlTableError {